koshevy/oapi3codegen/README.md

-# Code generation from OpenAPI 3
+# Code generation from OpenAPI 3 to TypeScript

 Lightweight and simple.
 Can be used for *browser's* and for Node.js ecosystems.
 Now supports converting from **OpenAPI 3** to *TypeScript* types (OpenAPI 2 and below are not supported).